SrijitaBanerjee2002/Chicago-Public-Transit-Analysis/README.md

 We combined machine learning, data visualization, and statistical techniques to explore these themes and uncover relationships between public perception, actual events, and system usage.

+### 😊 My Role

+As Project Lead, I contributed to overall coordination and direction of the analysis.
+My primary focus was on:

+- Analyzing 14 years of CTA crime data to detect statistically significant spikes using z-score logic
+- Merging crime and ridership data to identify behavioral trends in weekday commuter patterns following major crime events
+- Creating standalone visualizations and writing the final project report

 ---

 ## Repository Structure